Docker Networking: From Bridge to Overlay

 parent: eth0

-The container gets an IP directly from your network DHCP server.
+The container gets an IP directly from your network’s DHCP server.
 To the network, the container looks like any other physical server.

 The catch: the container shares the network interface with the host.
-You need to ensure MAC address filtering on switches does not block the container MACs, and you cannot run macvlan and host networking simultaneously on the same interface.
+Make sure MAC address filtering on switches doesn’t block the container MACs, and you can’t run macvlan and host networking simultaneously on the same interface.

 DNS-Based Service Discovery